 So I decided to bother a couple of fellow creatives and workshop providers, Louise Asher at Hope & Elvis, Nottingham and Liske Johnson at Littleheath Barn Studios, Bromsgrove to help me get the creativity of people we were in contact with moving again.

 The project invited participants to contribute a small design, measuring just 10x10cm, describing their experience of lockdown.
-These designs were submitted as collagraph plates to be printed on fabric, or as stitched textile squares.
-They were then sewn together to create a large, collaborative quilted piece.
+The designs were submitted as collagraph plates (to be printed on fabric), drawings, or stitched textile squares.
+They would then be sewn together into a community patchwork quilt.

-Join us on 28th May for an online talk with the artists behind the project; Louise Asher (Hope & Elvis), textile artist, Liske Johnson (Littleheath Barn Studio) and artist Sue Brown (theyard:Artspace, Cheltenham).
-Click here for full details.
+Click here to watch the recording of our online talk with the artists behind the project; Louise Asher (Hope & Elvis) and textile artist, Liske Johnson (Littleheath Barn Studio).